SvenVercoulen/Food-Stuff/README.md

 Here are some ways I thought of to make use of AI regarding this idea:

 1. Smart Reminders & Predictions
-Instead of just reminding the user after a fixed time, an AI model could:
+-Instead of just reminding the user after a fixed time, an AI model could:
-Learn personal habits (e.g., you usually drink every 3 hours).
+ -Learn personal habits (e.g., you usually drink every 3 hours).
-Predict when the user is likely to forget to eat, drink, or go outside.
+ -Predict when the user is likely to forget to eat, drink, or go outside.
-Suggest reminders at the right time (not too early, not too late).
+ -Suggest reminders at the right time (not too early, not too late).

-Example: If the model sees you skipped meals yesterday at lunchtime, it might proactively nudge you earlier today.\
+-Example: If the model sees you skipped meals yesterday at lunchtime, it might proactively nudge you earlier today.\